Walt Disney World Resort Categories: Selecting a Resort on Walt Disney World Property

 Please note, this post may contain affiliate links.
 Visit Devine Fairytale’s Disclosure Policy for more details.

-Disney separates its resorts into four categories or types – value, moderate, deluxe, and villas (usually part of the Disney Vacation Club, but can be booked for cash).
+Disney separates its resorts into four categories or types – value, moderate, deluxe, and villas.
+The villas are usually part of the Disney Vacation Club, but can also be booked with cash.
 Pricing usually follows this model as it sounds – value is a better price per night as compared to deluxe.
-The same goes for features onsite and availability of certain amenities.
+The same goes for features onsite and the availability of certain amenities.
 Let’s do a quick breakdown of the Walt Disney World resort categories!

 The bulk of rooms in this category are standard and approximately 260 square feet.
 There is a basic bath setup (sink often in the open with the toilet and shower/tub in a separate room) and bedding could be two doubles, two queens, or a king.